bekatresh/ECE-445/notebooks/Eshrit/Entries.md

 # Date: March 25

 We soldered 90% of the board adding the other components to the PCB and the sensors.
 Some surface mount components and a couple other components remained to be soldered.
 The USB to UART component used to program the microcontroller was almost impossible to solder.
 The replacement component could not be incorporated into our schematic.
+The image below shows a failed soldering attempt at U2.

 <img width="449" alt="Screen Shot 2023-05-04 at 12 28 10 PM" src="https://user-images.githubusercontent.com/117782788/236282395-e68930b3-49a5-43ae-9718-8331c41e3c16.png">